 6. Don’t Listen Too Much to What Other People are Saying

 The majority of shooters have never taken a course and have never read a shooting book.
-We hear everything and its opposite.
+We hear everything and it’s the opposite.
 It is therefore necessary to focus on oneself, to make one’s own experience while basing oneself on solid technical bases.

 7. Don’t Think the Problem is the Gun or the Cartridges